natalieagus/50033/docs/01-newborns/ui.md

 <ImageCard path={require("./images/ui/2023-07-28-11-35-02.png").default} widthPercentage="100%"/>

-Then, gso to the newly created Text GameObject, and change its `Font Asset` property under `TMP - Text(UI)` element into this newly created asset (`prstart SDF`) to use it.
+Then, go to the newly created Text GameObject, and change its `Font Asset` property under `TMP - Text(UI)` element into this newly created asset (`prstart SDF`) to use it.

 ### The Canvas